The Frankenstein Technique: How to Use Juxtaposition + Causality to Discover Deep Themes

 In my story, I can't just have a scene about a deer and then a scene about a first kiss.
 That would be weird and random.
 I had to fuse the two things together to highlight their differences, to contrast them in an interesting way, to force them to communicate with each other.
 This is done to allow the reader to see the overall meaning and themes of the story through the images and events I presented.
 So I connected each love-life event (first kiss, first boyfriend, losing virginity) with a deer-hunting event (witnessing a dead deer, hunting a deer, eating venison for dinner).
 The protagonist's present day situation—meeting her boyfriend's deer-hunting, gun-toting family—sparks a flashback of memories of her experiences, primarily lack-of-experiences, with the hunting world.
 Her present love-life event juxtaposed with deer and hunting causes her to confront her past love-life events juxtaposed with deer and hunting.

-REAL·GOOD·TIP: Every action must have an equal and opposite reaction.
+Pro-Tip: Every action must have an equal and opposite reaction.
 It's Newton's Law.
-So when merging your separate pieces together, make sure you consider the weight of each piece.
+So, when merging your separate pieces together, make sure you consider the weight of each piece.
 In my story, if I arbitrarily put a deer crossing the road right next to the scene where my protagonist loses her virginity, there isn't enough weight to cause them to be inextricably linked.
-It won't make a big impact.
+It won't make a big enough impact.
 If, however, I put the act of first shooting and killing a deer next to the scene where she loses her virginity, the comparison will be much stronger.
 Pay attention to your structure and plot, and if it's accurately pushing your story to the meaning you want.

 After juxtaposing your pieces together and finding the causality that binds them, you should have a story that is walking and talking and fully alive.
 This is the lightning strike of electricity that brings Frankenstein's body to life.
 This is when your story really becomes a story.

 The subtext is the underlying themes of the story.
 It's hidden underneath the language, the words, the plot, but brings higher meaning to the piece as a whole.
 John McNally talks about the art of finding his subtext through revision.
 He explains, "If the story itself is a lake, then its subtext is the Loch Ness monster, dipping in and out, keeping mostly hidden, but sometimes rising up and scaring the bejesus out of you.
 Or sometimes the subtext is the main story’s doppelgänger: it looks like the main story, it has the same cast of characters, but it’s acting in peculiar ways, and (more frighteningly) it has its own agenda."

 McNally, too, found that juxtaposing two elements together—in his case two whole stories—brought the truth of his story to life.
 He says:

 "Side-by-side, I realized that the two stories were really talking to each other.
 One was succumbing to the darkness of his own life; the other was embracing the darkness.
 It wasn’t easy putting the two stories together: I had to cut a lot from each story, including some of my favorite passages, but it was necessary because these two stories were meant to be together.
 The realization that they belonged together was exciting—more exciting than any realization I’d had as a fiction writer up until that point.
 I felt like Dr. Frankenstein trying to patch together something living from something dead.
 And like Dr. Frankenstein, I had created something scarier than I had anticipated, something that took on a life separate from me, a story that began to tell me what it was all about rather than the other way around." - McNally

 You have no longer written a story "about" a topic, but the "about" still exists in it—it's just out of sight.
 If you look at what your juxtaposition highlights and causes to happen, it's created a theme, a subtext.
 Pay attention to what the images and scenes are showing you.

 I could never have come right out and said these things boldly and declaratively—and I could never have actually sat down and written it—because it would've been boring.
+It would've been loud and cliched and sentimental.
 But that's what's going on in my story.
 It's the truth of it all.
 It's why I wanted to write it in the first place.